ibm-cloud-docs/vpc/vsi_is_create_instance.md

     ```
     {: pre}

-* Create an instance using a private catalog image from a specific version of a catalog product offering.
+* Create an instance by using a private catalog image from a specific version of a catalog product offering.

     ```bash
     curl -X POST "$vpc_api_endpoint/v1/instances?version=$api_version&generation=2" \